fiskaly/coding-challenges/signing-service-ts/README.md

 - API utilities
 - Encoding / Decoding of different key types (ECC, RSA)

-You can use these things as a foundation but you're also open to modify them how you see fit.
+You can use these things as a foundation, but you're also open to modify them how you see fit.

 ### Prerequisites & Tooling